 This is a 12 month online, second degree tract in clinical laboratory science for students who have completed a four-year science degree from an accredited university.
-Didactic material is delivered online and laboratory sessions are conducted via two, six-day sessions per semester.
+Didactic material is delivered online and laboratory sessions are conducted via one, six-day session in the Fall and Spring semesters.
 Additionally, a clinical laboratory preceptorship is required during the final semester.
 Candidates must have an overall 2.5 GPA based on a 4.0 scale and a 2.5 science GPA on a 4.0 scale.
 Students who complete requirements for the degree are eligible to sit for the national certification examination through the American Society of Clinical Pathology Board of Certification (BOC).